zepcerqueira/project-webscraping-apis/Readme.md

 ## README File structure

-The README will be your paper and it is meant to have all the (analysis) information about your project.
+The README will be your paper and exists to act as a guide of your project.
+From describing the idea to having a walk-through on how to use your scripts, the README is the welcome file for any user that encounters your project.

 The structure should be: